Solving time-fractional differential equation via rational approximation: Numerical examples

 for all $(v,w)\in\HS$, with the history term defined as $H^n = u_0 + \sum_{k=1}^{m}\gamma_k\,\uhk^{n}$, where the modes $u_k^{n}$, $k=1,\ldots,m$, are updated as follows:

 with the coefficients $\beta$, $\beta_k^1$, $\beta_k^2$ and $\gamma_k$ given in~\eqref{eq:exp:coefs}.
-Remark that a linear choice of the increasing part in~\eqref{eq:CH:split} leads to a linear implicit part in the time-scheme.
+We remark that a linear choice of the increasing part in~\eqref{eq:CH:split} leads to a linear implicit part in the time-scheme.
 That is, though the problem~\eqref{eq:CH} is non-linear, the numerical solution of~\eqref{eq:CH:scheme} requires only a linear solver at each time step.

 For our simulation, we fix the constant mobility~$M=0.05$, the surface parameter~$\eps=0.03$ and the final time~$T=4$.
 For discretization in space, we use $(Q_1, Q_1)$ elements on a $64\times 64$ quadrilateral mesh.
-For the rational approximation, we use the AAA-tolerance~$10^{-12}$ with $100$ support points.
+For the rational approximation, we use the AAA-tolerance~$10^{-12}$ with $100$ candidate points (a logarithmic grid).
 The initial state is

 with $\x_1=(0.3,0.3)$, $\x_2=(0.3,0.7)$, $\x_3=(0.7,0.7)$, $\x_4=(0.7,0.3)$ and $r=0.15$, which corresponds to four bubbles of radius~$r$ centered at $\x_i$.
 Due to the surface tension, the bubbles tend to coalesce in time~\cite{liu2018time}.
-However, the process proceeds with different speed for different values of the fractional order~$\alpha$.
+However, the process proceeds with different speeds for different values of the fractional order~$\alpha$.
 In particular, for a small $\alpha$, the coalescence accelerates in the beginning but then slows down with respect to larger values of $\alpha$.
 This effect can be observed in Figure~\ref{fig:CH:Coalescence}, where different states (computed with $\dt=2^{-14}$) are shown for $\alpha=0.1$, $0.3$, $0.5$, $0.9$ at time $t=0$, $0.4$, $3.2$, $4$.
-Such behavior is also observed for the evolution of the corresponding Ginzburg--Landau energies, which is depicted in Figure~\ref{fig:CH:Energy_Convergence} on the left.
-These solutions are taken as reference for the convergence study of the relative error $\ErrRel := {\norm{u-u_h}_2}/{\norm{u - u_0}_2}$, where the norm is again defined via $\ell_2$-norm in time on the shortened interval~$[T/3, T]$ and $\L{2}$-norm in~$\HS$.
+Such behavior is also observed for the evolution of the corresponding Ginzburg--Landau energies, which is depicted in Figure~\ref{fig:CH:Energy_Convergence} on the left, where the vertical dashed lines indicate the time points $t=0$, $0.4$, $3.2$, $4$ of the solution snapshots from~\Cref{fig:CH:Coalescence}.
+These solutions are taken as reference for the convergence study of the relative error~$\ErrRel$.
 In Figure~\ref{fig:CH:Energy_Convergence} on the right, there are plotted the convergence rates of the error with respect to the time step size~$h$ for the same values of $\alpha$.
 We can observe that the error convergence respects the theoretical bounds.